 Brian D. Allgood Community Hospital (BAACH) provides non-emergent primary care (all ages), internal medicine, pediatrics, behavioral health, physical therapy, sports medicine, optometry, immunizations, nutrition care, and occupational health services.
 Pharmacy, laboratory, and radiology services are also available on site.

-The Housing Services Office is composed of three divisions, the Housing Services Office (HSO), Unaccompanied Housing and Army Residential Communities Initiative (RCI) Division.
+The Housing Division is composed of three offices, the Housing Services Office (HSO), Unaccompanied Housing and Army Residential Communities Initiative (RCI) Division.

 The various agencies within the Military Personnel Division are responsible for providing installation level personnel services to military personnel within USAG Humphreys community.